 Health and Conditions 🏥

-Morkies are prone to some serious and minor health conditions.
-Regular veterinary visits and a healthy diet are key to preventing poor health in your Morkie.
+Morkies are prone to a few serious and minor health conditions.
+Regular veterinary visits and a healthy diet are essential for preventing poor health in your Morkie.

-- Hypoglycemia – Just as in humans, this can be serious and even fatal in dogs.
+- Hypoglycemia — Just as in humans, this can be serious and even fatal in dogs.
 Hypoglycemia is caused by low blood sugar levels.
-The most common symptom in dogs is low energy, but seizures, increased thirst, weight gain, or irregular heartbeat can also be symptoms.
+The most common sign in dogs is low energy, but seizures, increased thirst, weight gain, or irregular heartbeat can also be signs.

 - Portosystemic Shunt — This occurs when the vein connecting the intestines to the liver instead bypasses the liver.
 Surgery is needed to correct the problem.